A new year of Mustang means new colors. Sadly, it also means saying goodbye to some of our favorites.

 Ford Performance Blue

-Ford’s Performance Blue has been restricted to the Mustang’s performance models.
-It’s probable that restriction will continue for another year.
-Though this silver-hued blue would look great on any Mustang, the name does show Ford’s intent for the color.
+Ford’s Performance Blue has been restricted to the Mustang’s performance models in the past, and it will continue that way for at least another year.
+Though this silver-hued blue would look great on any Mustang, it will only be available on 2021 GT500 models.

 Iconic Silver Metallic